RedisLabs/redislabs-docs/content/kubernetes/re-databases/create-aa-database.md

   If the API call fails, create a DNS alias that resolves your API hostname (`<api-hostname>`) to the IP address for the ingress controller's LoadBalancer.

+1. Make sure you have a DNS aliases that route to the ingress controller's LoadBalancer IP for both the API hostname (`<api-hostname>`) and the replication hostname (`<replication-hostname>`) for each database.
+To avoid entering each database individually, you can use a wildcard in your alias (such as `*.ijk.redisdemo.com`).

 ### Using OpenShift routes

 1. Make sure your Redis Enterprise cluster (REC) has a different name (`<rec-name.namespace>`) than any other participating clusters.
 If not, you'll need to manually rename the REC or move it to a different namespace.
+    You can check your new REC name with:
+    ```
+    oc get rec -o=jsonpath='{.metadata.name}
+    ```

     After changing the REC name or namespace, reapply [scc.yaml](https://github.com/RedisLabs/redis-enterprise-k8s-docs/blob/master/openshift/scc.yaml) to the namespace to reestablish security privileges.
-You can check your new REC name with `oc get rec -o=jsonpath='{.metadata.name}`.
     ```
     oc apply -f scc.yaml
     oc adm policy add-scc-to-group redis-enterprise-scc  system:serviceaccounts:<namespace>